WestDRI/rcmodules22/content/julia/julia-09-distributed-arrays.md

 showDistribution(de)
 ```

-> ## Exercise 9
+> ### <font style="color:blue">Exercise "DistributedArrays.1"</font>
-> Using either `top` or `htop` command on Cassiopeia, study memory usage with DistributedArrays.
-Are these arrays really
+> Using either `top` or `htop` command on the training cluster, study memory usage with DistributedArrays.
+Are
-> distributed across processes?
-Use a _largish_ array for this: large enough to spot memory usage, but not too large not
+> these arrays really distributed across processes?
+Use a _largish_ array for this: large enough to spot
-> to exceed physical memory and not to block other participants (especially if you do this on the login node).
+> memory usage, but not too large not to exceed physical memory and not to block other participants
+> (especially if you do this on the login node).

 ### Building a distributed array from local pieces [^1]